Redmond, Washington

 Redmond is a city in King County, Washington, United States, located 15 mi east of Seattle.
 The population was 73,256 at the 2020 census.
+The city has a large technology industry in addition to being a bedroom community for Seattle, which lies across Lake Washington on State Route 520.

 Redmond is best known as the home of Microsoft and Nintendo of America.
-The city has a large technology industry in addition to being a bedroom community for Seattle, which lies across Lake Washington on State Route 520.

 With an annual bike race on city streets and the state's only velodrome, Redmond is also known as the "Bicycle Capital of the Northwest".

 History

 Native Americans have lived in the Redmond area for about 10,000 years, based on artifacts discovered at the Redmond Town Center archaeological site and Marymoor Prehistoric Indian Site.
 The first European settlers arrived in the 1870s.
-Luke McRedmond filed a Homestead Act claim for land next to the Sammamish Slough on September 9, 1870, and the following year Warren Perrigo took up land adjacent to him.
+Luke McRedmond, having moved there with his wife and children, filed a Homestead Act claim for land next to the Sammamish Slough on September 9, 1870, and the following year Warren Perrigo took up land adjacent to him.
 The rivers and streams had so many salmon that the settlement was initially named Salmonberg.
 More settlers came, and with the establishment of the first post office in 1881, the name of the community was changed to Melrose.
 The new name was derived from the Perrigos' successful inn, Melrose House, which upset McRedmond.
 After becoming postmaster, he successfully petitioned to have the name changed to Redmond in 1883.

 The abundant forests and fish of Redmond provided jobs for loggers and fishermen, and with those jobs came demand for goods and services, bringing in merchants.
 The logging industry expanded significantly in 1889 when the Seattle, Lake Shore and Eastern Railway built a station in the center of town.
 The first plat for Redmond was filed on May 11, 1891, encompassing much of the area now known as downtown.
 After reaching the necessary population of 300, Redmond was incorporated on December 31, 1912.

 Redmond experienced an economic downturn in the 1920s.
 Prohibition forced saloons to close, cutting off a large portion of the city's tax base.
 The forests were declining after heavy logging, causing lumber mills to shut down.
 The deforested land was suitable for farming.
 Agriculture became Redmond's primary business, keeping residents fed during the Great Depression.
 When the U.S. entered World War II, shipyard jobs and other wartime work came to Redmond.